opsgine/pull-request/README.md

 # pull-request
-in this reposity we will creat different pull requests
+In this reposity we will creat different pull requests!!